 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

-preprintsubmitted on 30.03.2020 and posted on 01.04.2020by Nadège Hamon, Amandine Roux, Maryline Beyler, Jean-Christophe Mulatier, Chantal Andraud, Christophe Nguyen, Marie Maynadier, Nadir Bettache, Alain Duperray, Alexei Grichine, Sophie Brasselet, Magali Gary-Bobo, Olivier MAURY, Raphael Tripier
+preprintsubmitted on 30.03.2020, 19:05 and posted on 01.04.2020, 06:54 by Nadège Hamon, Amandine Roux, Maryline Beyler, Jean-Christophe Mulatier, Chantal Andraud, Christophe Nguyen, Marie Maynadier, Nadir Bettache, Alain Duperray, Alexei Grichine, Sophie Brasselet, Magali Gary-Bobo, Olivier MAURY, Raphael Tripier